-- Receive considerate and respectful care in a clean and safe environment free of unnecessary restraints.
+- Receive considerate and respectful care in a clean and safe environment free of unnecessary restraints

-- Receive emergency care if you need it.
+- Receive emergency care if you need it

-- Be informed of the name and position of the doctor who will be in charge of your care in the hospital.
+- Be informed of the name and position of the doctor who will be in charge of your care in the hospital

-- Know the names, positions and functions of any hospital staff involved in your care and refuse their treatment, examination or observation.
+- Know the names, positions and functions of any hospital staff involved in your care and refuse their treatment, examination or observation

-- A no smoking room.
+- A no smoking environment

-- Receive complete information about your diagnosis, treatment and prognosis.
+- Receive complete information about your diagnosis, treatment and prognosis

 - Receive all the information that you need to give informed consent for any proposed procedure or treatment.
 This information shall include the possible risks and benefits of the procedure or treatment.

 - Receive all the information you need to give informed consent for an order not to resuscitate.
 You also have the right to designate an individual to give this consent for you if you are too ill to do so.
-If you would like additional information, please ask for a copy of the pamphlet "Do Not Resuscitate Orders - A Guide for Patients and Families."
+If you would like additional information, please ask for a copy of the pamphlet "Deciding About Health Care — A Guide for Patients and Families."

-- Refuse treatment and be told what effect this may have on your health.
+- Refuse treatment and be told what effect this may have on your health

 - Refuse to take part in research.
 In deciding whether or not to participate, you have the right to a full explanation.

-- Privacy while in the hospital and confidentiality of all information and records regarding your care.
+- Privacy while in the hospital and confidentiality of all information and records regarding your care

 - Participate in all decisions about your treatment and discharge from the hospital.
 The hospital must provide you with a written discharge plan and written description of how you can appeal your discharge.